Trust & Provenance

 • treat relationship claims as hypotheses worth checking

-• cite the underlying sources rather than the map when precision matters
+• cite the underlying sources when precision matters

 The Short Version